redjax/syst/README.md

 ## Security Scans

-Each [release](https://github.com/redjax/syst/actions/workflows/create-verified-release.yml) undergoes a scan for secret leaks & Go vulnerabilities (insecure code, malicious dependencies, etc) before a release is created.
-If the scans detect a vulnerability, the release is cancelled.
+Each [release](https://github.com/redjax/syst/actions/workflows/release.yml) undergoes comprehensive security scans (secret leaks, dependency vulnerabilities, and Go-specific vulnerability checks) before being published.
+If critical vulnerabilities are detected, the release is cancelled.

 This repository also undergoes nightly scans for secret leaks, vulnerabilities, and codeQL.
 You can see the results in one of the following places: